 If you want to use you current GSM-compatible phone in France, you have two options:

-There are three main providers in France, each with its own coverage and sales network:
+There are four main providers in France, each with its own coverage and sales network: